 Prior to our initial public offering in May 2016, there was no public market for our common stock.
-Although our common stock is listed on The Nasdaq Capital Market, the market for our shares has demonstrated varying levels of trading activity.
+Although our common stock is listed on The Nasdaq Capital Market (Nasdaq), the market for our shares has demonstrated varying levels of trading activity.
 As a result of these and other factors, you may not be able to sell your common stock quickly or at or above the price paid to acquire the stock or at all.
 Further, an inactive market may also harm our ability to raise capital by selling additional common stock and may harm our ability to enter into strategic collaborations or acquire companies or products by using our common stock as consideration.

-Concentration of ownership by our principal stockholders may limit your ability to influence the outcome of director elections and other transactions requiring stockholder approval.
+Concentration of ownership by our principal stockholder may limit your ability to influence the outcome of director elections and other transactions requiring stockholder approval.

-A significant percentage of our outstanding stock is held by a limited number of investors, including Robert W. Duggan.
-Mr. Duggan, Chairman of our Board, beneficially owns approximately 44% of our common stock outstanding as of the date of this Quarterly Report.
-As a result, such persons will have significant influence over corporate actions requiring stockholder approval, including the following actions:
+A significant percentage of our outstanding stock is held by Robert W. Duggan, Chairman of our board of directors, who beneficially owns approximately 43% of our common stock outstanding as of the date of this Quarterly Report.
+As a result, Mr. Duggan has significant influence over corporate actions requiring stockholder approval, including the following actions:

-- · to elect or defeat the election of our directors; - to amend or prevent amendment of our certificate of incorporation or bylaws; - to effect or prevent a merger, sale of assets or other corporate transaction; and - · to control the outcome of any other matter submitted to our stockholders for vote.
+- to elect or defeat the election of our directors; - · to amend or prevent amendment of our certificate of incorporation or bylaws; - · to effect or prevent a merger, sale of assets or other corporate transaction; and - · to control the outcome of any other matter submitted to our stockholders for vote.